Farningham Road railway station

 Farningham Road railway station is on the Chatham Main Line in England, serving the villages of Farningham, Sutton-at-Hone, Horton Kirby and South Darenth, Kent.
 It is 20 mi 41 chain down the line from London Victoria and is situated between Swanley and Longfield.

 The station and all trains that call are operated by Southeastern.

 The ticket office, on the 'up' (London-bound) side, is situated in the substantial station building.
-This is staffed only during part of the day; at other times a PERTIS passenger-operated ticket machine issues permits to travel, which are exchanged on-train or at staffed stations for travel tickets, and is located on the 'down' (country-bound) platform.
+This is staffed only during part of the day; at other times a self service ticket machine can be used, located on the platform side of the station building.

 The railway line was electrified as part of the Southern Railway's "Maidstone & Gillingham Electrification" scheme of July 1939.
 The station was previously named Farningham Road & Sutton-at-Hone.